Cigar City Magazine

 Picture

-They came from far away lands to a city they knew little about.
-Cubans, Spaniards, Italians, Afro-Cubans, Jews and others.
-With little money in their pockets and big dreams in their hearts they set out to make a life for themselves in the Tampa Bay area.
+They came from faraway lands to a city they knew little about.
+Cubans, Spaniards, Italians, Afro-Cubans, Jews, and others.
+With little money in their pockets and big dreams in their hearts, they set out to make a life for themselves in the Tampa Bay area.
 They ended up creating a history and culture that continues to thrive.
+Cigar City Magazine invites you to rediscover that culture, remember those people, and relive the events that continue to influence life in Tampa today.

-Through articles, interviews, photographs and reader contributions, Cigar City Magazine began in 2005 to tell the many stories of life in early Tampa.
+Through articles, interviews, photographs, and reader contributions, Cigar City Magazine began in 2005 to tell the many stories of life in early Tampa.
 It is designed for the intellectually curious and anyone who treasures history and the impact it has on the present and future.

-Cigar City Magazine is the only publication on Tampa rich past.
+Cigar City Magazine is the only publication on Tampa's rich past.
 The first issue was released back in October 2005 and is the vision of Lisa M. Figueredo, publisher and founder, who feels passionately about her blended culture, history, and family.
-“We all have a responsibility to keep these stories alive by passing them on to our own children.” says Ms. Figueredo.
+“We all have a responsibility to keep these stories alive by passing them on to our own children,” says Ms. Figueredo.
 By sharing the past, our children will come to know their roots and recognize the foundation of love and family they can carry with them into the future.
 They will become the voices of our ancestors.

 Picture

-Tampa Mafia Magazine
+Tampa Mafia Tour

 Picture